istio/istio.io/content/en/news/releases/1.9.x/announcing-1.9.1/index.md

 - **Added**  `enableIstioConfigCRDs` to `base` to allow user specify whether the istio crds will be installed.  ([Issue #28346](https://github.com/istio/istio/issues/28346))

 - **Added** support for DestinationRule inheritance for mesh/namespace level rules.
-Enable feature with `PILOT_ENABLE_DESTINATION_RULE_INHERITANCE` environment variable.
+Enable feature with the `PILOT_ENABLE_DESTINATION_RULE_INHERITANCE` environment variable.
   ([Issue #29525](https://github.com/istio/istio/issues/29525))

 - **Added** support for applications that bind to their pod IP address, rather than wildcard or localhost address, through the `Sidecar` API.